Skip to Main Content

 BC MARINA SECTOR GROUP

 In addition to their Boating BC membership and benefits, members of this sector group also receive a full membership in the Association of Marina Industries (AMI).
-AMI is responsible for the International Marina Institute (IMI), including the internationally acclaimed Certified Marina Manager (CMM) program and small topic-specific conferences, plus the annual International Marina & Boatyard Conference (IMBC).
+AMI is responsible for the AMI Training Institute including the globally recognized Certified Marina Manager (CMM) and Certified Marina Operator (CMO) certifications and small topic-specific conferences and webinars, plus the annual AMI Conference & Expo.

 Boating BC and AMI continue to work together to provide marine management training opportunities on the West Coast.